 But where’s this worrying going to get us?
-In truth about as far as me posting my outrage on Facebook i.e. nowhere.
+In truth it will get us about as far as me posting my outrage on Facebook i.e. absolutely nowhere.

-All I can really do is attempt to get something positive from the situation.
+All I can really do is try to get something positive from the situation.
 So here it is – here are five things writers can learn from watching this hot mess unfold…

 1) Complex motivations make for great characters.